genome-spy/genome-spy/docs/index.md

 [scale](grammar/scale.md) transformations and rendering of marks.
 However, shaders are an implementation detail hidden from the end users.

-The toolkit comprises two JavaScript libraries:
+The toolkit comprises two JavaScript packages:

-1. The **core** library implements the visualization grammar and rendering engine and can be embedded in web pages or applications.
+1. The [**core**](grammar/index.md) library implements the visualization grammar and rendering engine and can be embedded in web pages or applications.
-2. The **app** extends the core library with support for interactive analysis of large sample collections.
+2. The [**app**](sample-collections/index.md) extends the core library with support for interactive analysis of large sample collections.
 It broadens the grammar by introducing a facet operator that repeats a visualization for multiple samples and provides interactions for filtering, sorting, and grouping the sample collections.